Spirent/stc-ansible/README.md

               name: Port 2
 ```

-The STC Ansible module has a special iterator construct, which can be used to create several objects in an iterative way.
+The STC ansible module has a special iterator construct, which can be used to create several objects in an iterative way.
 For that, you only need to define the `count` property under `stc`.
-You can then use the keyword `${item}` as a template.
-The item will be replace with the values from 1 to _count_.
+You can then use the keyword `${item}` as a template - The item will be replace with the values from 1 to _count_.

 ```yaml
 - name: Create the 18 ports